-I wish to object to the Local Plan on the basis that it is 'unsound'.
-The current Plan risks undermining the character and identity of both the Vale of the White Horse and Oxfordshire as a whole.
+I wish to object to the Local Plan on the basis that it is unsound.
+The Plan, as it stands, seriously undermines the character and identity of both the Vale of the White Horse and Oxfordshire as a whole.

 Core Policy 4 & all others that flow from it, in particular, Core Polices 8, 13, 15 & 20: